Dynamical Boson Stars: Varieties of boson stars

 \subsection{Self-interaction potentials}

-Originally, boson stars were constructed with a free-field potential without any kind of self-interaction, obtaining a maximum mass with a dependence $M \approx M^2_{\rm Planck}/m$.
-This mass, for typical masses of bosonic particle candidates, is much smaller than the Chandrasekhar mass $M_{\rm Ch} \approx M^3_{\rm Planck}/m^2$ obtained for fermionic stars, and so they were known as mini-boson stars.
+Originally, boson stars were constructed with a free-field potential without any kind of self-interaction, obtaining a maximum mass with a dependence $M \approx M^2_{\mathrm{Planck}}/m$.
+This mass, for typical masses of bosonic particle candidates, is much smaller than the Chandrasekhar mass $M_{\mathrm{Ch}} \approx M^3_{\mathrm{Planck}}/m^2$ obtained for fermionic stars, and so they were known as mini-boson stars.
 In order to extend this limit and reach astrophysical masses comparable to the Chandrasekhar mass, the potential was generalized to include a self-interaction term that provided an extra pressure against gravitational collapse.
+To preserve the global $U(1)$ invariance, and hence to retain a conserved particle number, such a potential should be a function of $|\phi|$.